 In advertising, the store may speak of providing exceptional service or you may be highlighting some impressive features of your specific vehicles.
 But because they get bombarded by so many ads everyday, prospects have a hard time trusting what’s being said.

 If you wish to earn the trust of potential customers, use social media to showcase proof that will backup your claims.

 This proof would ideally be the success stories and reviews from your existing customers.
 Use examples like these:

-- Create custom images with a photo of the customer with a brief summary of the results they achieved with your help.
+- A photo of your customer with a brief summary of the results they achieved with your help.

-- Share your success stories with past customers via email and social media.
+- Share success stories with past customers via email and social media.